bvds/andes/docs/guides/android_client_guide/README.md

 	<ol>
 	<li>If you see a number keypad, your PIN must
 	be at least 4 digits in length.</li>
-	<li>If you're prompted with a full QWERTY keyboard, the PIN is
-	set so that you enter a text string at least 4 characters in length and must contain at least
+	<li>If you see a full QWERTY keyboard, your PIN must be at least 4 characters in length
-	one number, a letter, and a special character.
+	and must contain at least one number, a letter, and a special character.
 	{@img Android3.png}
 	</li>
 	</ol></li>